dvingerh/PyInstaLive/FAQ.md

 ### I'm unable to log in, what do I do?
 Login errors such as `Challenge required` are usually caused by one of the following:

-- You have entered invalid account credentials.
-- You are using PyInstaLive from a different location/IP address compared to where you are usually logged in.
-(This includes things like your phone's 4G network vs your home's internet connection)
+- You are using PyInstaLive from a different location, device or IP address compared to where you are usually logged in.
+(This means  things like your phone's 4G network vs your home's internet connection)
 - Your IP address or account has been flagged as spam or suspicious.

 The reasons above are things I have no control over, so there's no direct way for me to solve your problem.
 You can try checking out the URL which you can find in the response text you'll be able to see when such errors occur: